salvatore-esposito/pharma-geo-loc/README.md

 # pharma-geo-loc
-### An application that finds all pharmacies at predetermined distance by an user.
+### An application that finds all pharmacies at predetermined distance by a user.

 #### Follow these steps to run this app:
 * git clone https://github.com/salvatore-esposito/pharma-geo-loc.git your-directory